 The thousands of trees we have planted at Bank Woods are available for dedications or sponsorships.
 Many of them have been planted as part of our popular carbon offsetting schemes, described here.
 Some have been sponsored by our partners; more details here.

 In September 2019, we acquired a further 44 acres adjoining Bank Woods – this land is known as Dowgill Grange.
-We will manage the land entirely for nature, and have ambitious plans for further tree planting.
+This land is being managed entirely for nature.
+We have planted thousands of trees and shrubs here.

 If you would like to spend some time in wonderful Nidderdale, surrounded by our nature reserves, you could stay at Heather Lea, our luxury eco-friendly self catering holiday cottage.
 It sleeps 8, and has fabulous views across Nidderdale.